Experience

 May 2018 – Aug 2018 · Smyrna, TN

-• Designed and implemented an automated battery quality control system for daily testing of 25,000 cells, focusing on electrochemical stability, resulting in annual savings of $50,000.
+• Designed an automated battery quality control system for testing 25,000 cells/day on electrochemical stability, producing annual savings of $50k.

-• Diagnosed electrode misalignment issues in manufactured battery electrode layers that contributed to cell failures and proposed tolerance revisions that cut $55,000 in annual material scrap costs.
+• Diagnosed electrode misalignment issues contributing to cell failures and proposed tolerance revisions that cut $55k in annual material scrap costs.

 Battery Management Systems Intern — Bosch